-The case of Psychosis from Anonymous
+The Case of Psychosis from Anonymous

 Things started to get very confusing at work.
-I was feeling tested by everyone and while I did not see this in a negative way I did not know how to make it stop.
+I was feeling tested by everyone and while I did not see this in a negative way, I did not know how to make it stop.
 People tried to help.
 I felt everyone knew all my weaknesses, and how reliant I was, I could not cope.
 I knew I had to visit the GP but was not sure why.
 I was not sure I was ill but knew something was wrong.
-I could not see my normal GP this one time and had to explain to someone else why I could not work while not understanding why it was a medical issue.
+I could not see my normal GP this one time and had to explain to someone else why I could not work, whilst not understanding why it was a medical issue.
 I was not allowing family to help which complicated things and was not expressing my thoughts or concerns.
-Anyway I did get myself signed off.
-I sat at home not really saying much but feeling very confused.
+Anyway, I did get myself signed off.
+I sat at home, not really saying much but feeling very confused.

-Then things gradually got worse, irrational thoughts were developing I felt solely responsible for many world events, Brexit become my fault, Trump was my fault.
+Then things gradually got worse.
+Irrational thoughts were developing.
+I felt solely responsible for many world events.
+Brexit become my fault, Trump was my fault.
 I was SURE the election result was meant to be different.
-I would watch the Chase and if they did not win it was because I did not give the correct answers.
+I would watch The Chase and if they did not win, it was because I did not give the correct answers.
 Everything was about me.
 Everything had a hidden meaning that was exhausting.
-If things went wrong it was I felt because I had failed.
-It was Terrifying.
+If things went wrong, it was my fault I felt because I had failed.
+It was terrifying.
 I was responsible for every big or small family problem we had.
 I did not go to bed.
-I did know on some level something was medically wrong I would phone 111, phone and beg to see my GP (and then sit in silence feeling sensory overload) or get my family to drive me to the hospital.
-It was like being on the Truman show with everyone knowing everything and me being in the dark.
-To me everyone knew what was happening accept me and I was being taught some lesson I did not understand.
+I did know, on some level, something was medically wrong.
+I would phone 111, phone and beg to see my GP (and then sit in silence feeling sensory overload) or get my family to drive me to the hospital.
+It was like being on The Truman Show, with everyone knowing everything and me being in the dark.
+To me, everyone knew what was happening except me and I was being taught some lesson I did not understand.

-At the referral I sat in a room with two mental health professionals (a nurse and OT) probing questions, it was very sobering.
+At the Referral, I sat in a room with two mental health professionals (a nurse and OT) probing questions, it was very sobering.
 I did not understand everything but I recall thinking I had well and truly done it this time!
 I recall them asking me to explain about Trump and I laughed!
 I knew for the first time how ridiculous it sounded.
-I had been back on my disability medication for a short while but at this point did not realize that this had caused my difficulties I was still extremely shaken.
-After the appointment I went home and was starting to feel better.
-I would still avoid TV and other activities I was used to doing very scared it would come back, leaving me lost as to what to do.
+I had been back on my disability medication for a short while, but at this point, did not realise that this had caused my difficulties.
+I was still extremely shaken.
+After the appointment, I went home and was starting to feel better.
+I would still avoid TV and other activities I was used to doing, very scared it would come back, leaving me lost as to what to do.
 My first Psychiatrist appointment got cancelled (ridiculous reason involving a van) and I visited my GP who gave me some activity suggestions for that evening.
-This really helped to reduce my anxiety and give me a focus so I was less worried about irrational thoughts returning.
-I also started to take my own action influenced by the need to address my ‘weaknesses’ and reliance just trying to learn in as positive a way as possible from the experience I went to the gym, I tried Yoga joining a class, I even did some pottery and I tried acupuncture.
+This really helped to reduce my anxiety and give me a focus, so I was less worried about irrational thoughts returning.
+I also started to take my own action influenced by the need to address my ‘weaknesses’ and reliance, just trying to learn in as positive a way as possible from the experience.
+I went to the gym, I tried Yoga, joining a class.
+I even did some pottery and I tried acupuncture.
 I was feeling very embarrassed, but I certainly benefited from getting more involved in activities to cope with what had happened.
 I wanted to take back control from the illness and build on it.

-I read about my medication and read of the importance of not coming of the Baclofen unsupervised and the likely issues if you did it said ’High fever, altered mental state, muscle rigidity and in rare cases organ failure.
-Psychological symptoms can in some cases last for months.’ ..Oh dear!
+I read about my medication and read of the importance of not coming off the Baclofen unsupervised and the likely issues if you did.
+It said ’High fever, altered mental state, muscle rigidity and, in rare cases, organ failure.
+Psychological symptoms can, in some cases, last for months.’
+Oh dear!

-Going back to work was a challenge, initially all I had wanted was to be ready to go back to work but as time went on I was worried what if I could not cope?
-The first day back I was so nervous but people were supportive.
+Going back to work was a challenge.
+Initially, all I had wanted was to be ready to go back to work, but as time went on, I was worried, what if I could not cope?
+The first day back, I was so nervous, but people were supportive.
 I had been off for a few months.
 My GP made sure I was on a very slow return to work.
-It was not easy I was very tired and anxious but actually it went well.
-I had lost perspective due to the illness and was too sensitive work gave me a needed different focus away from myself towards others and work goals helped me move on and get back to ‘normal’.
+It was not easy.
+I was very tired and anxious but actually it went well.
+I had lost perspective due to the illness and was too sensitive.
+Work gave me a needed different focus away from myself towards others and work goals helped me move on and get back to ‘normal’.
 I very slowly increased my hours and things were back as they were before but with some positive changes.

-I got a lot of conflicting advice from people I trust, ‘take it easy’, ‘keep yourself busy’, ‘see someone/me regularly’, ‘don’t dwell on it".
-It showed me I had a lot of support so I took each day as it came.
-I was worried about being over dependent, what that would mean in the future and still seeing myself ill (and others still seeing me as ill) Knowing I had this support at this time if I needed was enough to reassure helped by the change of focus work gave me and my own projects I had started as something new when unwell and recovering.
+I got a lot of conflicting advice from people I trust, "take it easy", "keep yourself busy", "see someone/me regularly", "don’t dwell on it".
+It showed me I had a lot of support, so I took each day as it came.
+I was worried about being over-dependent amd what that would mean in the future, and still seeing myself ill (and others still seeing me as ill).
+Knowing I had this support at this time if I needed it, was enough to reassure me and it was helped by the change of focus work gave me and my own projects I had started as something new when unwell and recovering.
 I made a special effort to work on my communication.
 I tried focusing on the bigger picture and my future, time just went.

-It took me months and months to not be so cross with myself for stopping the medication like I did.
+It took me months and months to not be so cross with myself for stopping the medication, like I did.
 Time went at a different pace, much quicker, still does!
-I saw a consultant for my sleep even though my sleep was fairly okay for me I wanted to know I had done everything I could.
+I saw a Consultant for my sleep, even though my sleep was fairly okay for me, I wanted to know I had done everything I could.
 I changed the bed!
-Worked hard on all things I found challenging so I could manage more independently.
-It made me make changes but I was too hard on myself, I wanted to manage things, I think some people did not fully understand this.
+Worked hard on all things I found challenging, so I could manage more independently.
+It made me make changes, but I was too hard on myself.
+I wanted to manage things.
+I think some people did not fully understand this.
 I worked out what I wanted in different ways but how to get there?
-It made me more proactive, more willing to take the lead for myself but I should possible of asked for help more, accepted help more as I made it very difficult on myself (but being cross with myself got in the way) I felt I needed to take a lot more responsibility so this could lead to other opportunities knowing that none of my hopes would happen over night and would be down to me but I would need support.
+It made me more proactive, more willing to take the lead for myself, but I should have possibly asked for help more, accepted help more, as I made it very difficult on myself (but being cross with myself got in the way).
+I felt I needed to take a lot more responsibility, so this could lead to other opportunities, knowing that none of my hopes would happen overnight and would be down to me, but I would need support.

-I have stayed well, very well, not even had any sickness my sleep is fairly okay.
+I have stayed well, very well, not even had any sickness.
+My sleep is fairly okay.
 I enjoy the music, TV and activities I used to before being ill and don’t avoid these but have new interests as well.
-I have started to go ahead with other plans that have taken time to get going but family, the GP and others have been very supportive with my life and while certain plans have taken longer than I wanted I’ve tried to accept this and deal with one issue at a time, feeling this was easier, just very quietly getting on with things!
+I have started to go ahead with other plans that have taken time to get going, but family, the GP and others have been very supportive with my life and, while certain plans have taken longer than I wanted, I’ve tried to accept this and deal with one issue at a time, feeling this was easier.
+Just very quietly getting on with things!

-I recall my doctors phoning though to ask me to have a telephone appointment about something, I disliked telephone appointments preferring face to face and had not seen the GP in a while but because of everything feeling that I should be better at this I felt I should accept the telephone appointment.
-It was shortly after that I decided I was taking things too far and should have spoken my mind.
+I recall my doctors phoning though,to ask me to have a telephone appointment about something.
+I disliked telephone appointments, preferring face to face and had not seen the GP in a while, but because of everything, feeling that I should be better at this, I felt I should accept the telephone appointment.
+It was shortly after that, I decided I was taking things too far and should have spoken my mind.
 I do speak my mind more now and have done projects I never thought I would and I’m okay on the phone!
 I’m still learning from the experience but it was not easy.